 It is critical to evaluate antibody performance against a defined control directly in the application of interest.
-Antibodies to histone PTMs are particularly susceptible to off-target cross-reactivity which can compromise biological interpretations3.
-EpiCypher has conducted extensive studies of histone PTM antibodies in ChIP-seq by using our exclusive SNAP-ChIP[®] nucleosome spike-in control technology.
-Although the majority of antibodies exhibit major problems such as poor specificity and/or low efficiency, best-in-class reagents for ChIP-seq do exist, and have been identified using SNAP-ChIP[®] Spike-ins (see ref 3 and chromatinantibodies.com Maryanski et al., In preparation).
+Antibodies to histone PTMs are particularly susceptible to off-target cross-reactivity which can compromise biological interpretations.
+EpiCypher has conducted extensive studies of histone PTM antibodies in ChIP-seq by using our exclusive SNAP-ChIP® nucleosome spike-in control technology.
+Although the majority of antibodies exhibit major problems such as poor specificity and/or low efficiency, best-in-class reagents for ChIP-seq do exist, and have been identified using SNAP-ChIP® Spike-ins (see ref and chromatinantibodies.com Maryanski et al., In preparation).

+As noted above, EpiCypher has recently launched the first SNAP Spike-in Controls for CUTANATM CUT&RUN and CUT&Tag assays (i.e. the SNAP-CUTANATM K-MetStat Panel).
 Through our extensive development of CUT&Tag/CUT&RUN assays to various histone PTMs and chromatin-associated proteins, EpiCypher has found that robust antibody performance in ChIP does not guarantee success in CUT&Tag/CUT&RUN.
-EpiCypher has recently launched the SNAP-CUTANA K-MetStat Panel and are using these defined spikeins controls to identify best-in-class histone PTM antibodies for CUT&RUN and CUT&Tag.
-EpiCypher's H3K4me3 antibody (EpiCypher 13-0041) has been verified to exhibit robust and specific performance in CUT&Tag, and is SNAP-certified for CUT&RUN assays.
-Additional targets are being tested.
+To address this unmet need for researchers, EpiCypher has begun screening antibodies for high quality performance in CUT&Tag and its sister technology CUT&RUN.
+EpiCypher's H3K4me3 antibody (EpiCypher 13-0041) has been verified to exhibit robust and specific performance in CUT&Tag and CUT&RUN, and plan to launch the first set of validated histone lysine methylation antibodies in the coming months.
 For more information or for antibody recommendations, please contact techsupport@epicypher.com.